memfault/interrupt/_posts/2024-07-18-schematic-review-checklist.md

 (measured by a GPIO being pulled high), the device would sit in a `while (!external_power_okay()) {pet_watchdog();}` style loop, keeping at least external flash ok.
-We also upgraded our external flash filesystem to a version that was much more relisiant to boot loops.
+We also upgraded our external flash filesystem to a version that was much more reliant to boot loops.

 After this story, I always look to see if a battery powered device can both: (1) effectively monitor battery state of charge, and (2) shutdown in a low state of